 In such cases, students must submit the relevant supporting documents.

-For guidance during study, students can contact the department for education, research and international cooperation, year tutors, the Student and Student Affairs Committee, the Vice-Dean for Pedagogical Affairs, and the Dean of the Faculty of Veterinary Medicine.
+For guidance during study, students can contact the department for education, research and international cooperation, year tutors, the Student Affairs Committee, the Vice-Dean for Pedagogical activity, and the Dean of the Faculty of Veterinary Medicine.

 Conditions for transitions between programmes

 Transitions between the programmes of the Faculty of Veterinary Medicine submitted by individual candidates are discussed by the Commission for Student Affairs, which defines the conditions for continuation of study on the basis of study obligations.